St. Mary's Basilica (Phoenix): Basilica

 Pope John Paul II elevated St. Mary's to the rank of a minor basilica in 1985, two years before his visit to Phoenix in 1987, when he visited St. Mary's and addressed crowds of thousands from the balcony on the facade.
 The principal symbols of its status as a basilica – the tintinnabulum (large bell on a column) and the ombrellone (large gold and red umbrella) – are displayed in the sanctuary.
 St. Mary's became the 32nd basilica in the United States and remains the only basilica in Arizona.
 The church, a Phoenix Points of Pride, is located at the northeast corner of North 3rd Street and Monroe in downtown Phoenix, a carillon of the Copper Square.

 Clergy and staff

-The basilica is staffed by the Franciscan Friars of the Province of Saint Barbara, whose coat of arms and various symbolism can be found displayed prominently throughout the building.
-The rector is Michael Weldon, and he is assisted by the parochial vicars, Micah Muhlen and Edward Sarrazin.
-Also in residence are Luis Baldonado and Scott Slattum.
-Due to the centrality of its location and its historical importance, many of the important liturgical events of the Diocese of Phoenix are split between the basilica and the Cathedral of Saints Simon and Jude, with the Bishop of Phoenix, John P. Dolan as the principal celebrant.
-On September 13, 2022, the Franciscans announced they would be withdrawing from the basilica, due to falling numbers of clergy and a national change in structure.
-The future administration of the parish is yet to be determined.
+Until 2023, the basilica was staffed by the Franciscan Friars of the Province of Saint Barbara, whose coat of arms and various symbolism can be found displayed prominently throughout the building.
+On September 13, 2022, the Franciscans announced they would be withdrawing from the basilica, due to falling numbers of clergy and a national change in governance structure.
+On July 1, 2023, the Diocese of Phoenix officially took over leadership of St. Mary's from the Franciscans when the Franciscans presented and handed over the keys of the basilica to Bishop John P. Dolan of the Diocese of Phoenix.

+On October 15, 2023, Fr.
+John Muir of the Diocese of Phoenix was officially installed as rector of St. Mary's Basilica by Bishop Dolan.
+Fr.
+Muir also serves as the Moderator of the Curia and Vicar General of the Diocese of Phoenix.

+Due to the centrality of its location and its historical importance, many of the important liturgical events of the Diocese of Phoenix are split between the basilica and the Cathedral of Saints Simon and Jude, with the bishop of Phoenix as the principal celebrant.